 * Upbeat U.S. data needed for further USD gains

-Traders said further gains for the dollar now depend on the strength of coming data, with any acceleration in the U.S. economic recovery likely to bolster expectations of an earlier normalisation of Fed policy.
+Traders said further gains for the dollar now depends on the strength of upcoming data with any acceleration in the U.S. economic recovery likely to bolster expectations of an earlier normalisation of Fed policy.

 “A broader-based rally in USD requires validation of the Fed’s more aggressive interest rate forecasts from a continued step-up in U.S. data,” analysts at JPMorgan wrote in a note to clients.

 The euro was flat at $1.3791, having drifted up from a two-week trough of $1.3749.
 Against the yen, the dollar was a touch softer at 102.21 as was the euro at 140.96 .

 Despite last week’s 0.9 percent fall, the euro was still not far from a 2-1/2 year high of $1.3967 set earlier in the month.
 That resilience prompted the president of the European Council, Herman Van Rompuy, to complain on Friday that the common currency was too strong for euro zone exporters.

 Partly supporting the euro has been the perception that the European Central Bank is highly reluctant to ease policy any further.

 Governing Council member Erkki Liikanen on Saturday, however, held out the possibility of further cuts, including taking the deposit rate to negative territory.

 ECB President Mario Draghi will have a chance to press home the message that the bank will stick to a very accommodative policy stance for a long time when he speaks in Paris on Tuesday.

 Another currency showing remarkable resilience is the Australian dollar, which has drifted back up towards 91 U.S. cents, well off last week’s low of $0.8990.